Josephson Diode Effect Induced by Valley Polarization in Twisted Bilayer Graphene

 Moreover, although our theory of JDE is based on electron-electron interaction-induced valley polarized states in TBG with trigonal warping terms, our theory can be easily generalized to describe other materials such as rhombohedral trilayer graphene \cite{zhou2021superconductivity,zhou2021half} and Bernal-stacked bilayer graphene \cite{zhou2022isospin,de2022cascade,zhang2022spin} which possess trigonal warping on the Fermi surface.
 We also expect our theory can apply to spin-polarized systems.
 In the Supplementary Material \cite{NoteX}, we demonstrate the JDE for a Rashba wire with cubic spin-orbit coupling and an in-plane magnetic field which can be mapped to the valley polarization problem with trigonal warping terms.
 The model is relevant to recent experiments in which two superconductors are connected by weak links with Rashba spin-orbit coupling and in-plane magnetic fields \cite{pal2022josephson,baumgartner2022supercurrent,jeon2022zero}.

-\emph{Acknowledgements.}---We thank Dima Efetov, Jaime Diez and Shuai Chen for inspiring discussions.
-K.T.L. acknowledges the support of Ministry of Science and Technology, China and HKRGC through MOST20SC04, RFS2021-6S03, C6025-19G, AoE/P-701/20, 16310520, 16310219 and16309718.
-Y.M.X. acknowledges the support of HKRGC though PDFS2223-6S01.
+\emph{Acknowledgements.}---We thank Dima Efetov, Jaime Diez, Shuai Chen and Adrian Po for inspiring discussions.
+K.T.L. acknowledges the support of the Ministry of Science and Technology, China and HKRGC through 2020YFA0309600, RFS2021-6S03, C6025-19G, AoE/P-701/20, 16310520, 16310219, 16307622 and 16309718.
+Y.M.X. acknowledges the support of HKRGC through PDFS2223-6S01.

 \onecolumngrid

 {S\arabic{equation}} { \Roman{section}}

 {S\arabic{figure}} {\arabic{table}} [1]{[S#1]} [1]{#1} \makeatletter